-Now suppose the service provider wants to offer a new additional service to its customers: video conferencing.
-Each video conferencing call requires a 57.6 kbps connection (4 parallel channels).
-Video conferencing calls arrival according to a Poisson arrival process with rate 0.1 call per minute per km2, and the mean conference call duration is 20 minutes.
-A conference call attempt is blocked when there are less than 4 lines available.
+Now suppose the service provider wants to offer a new additional service to its customers, video conferencing, in two flavors: (1) low-resolution video conferencing, requiring 2 parallel channels for each connection, and (2) high-resolution video conferencing, requiring 4 parallel channels for each connection.
+Video conferencing calls arrive according to a Poisson process with rate 4 calls per hour per km^2, and the mean conference call duration is 20 minutes (for both high and low resolution calls).
+50% of the conference calls requires low resolution, and 50% requires high resolution.
+Recall that each cell has 4 channels.
+Call attempts are blocked when there are not enough lines available.

-A.3 Determine the blocking probability for both the voice telephone calls and the video conferencing calls if the cell size is 1 km if the new service is added.
+- A.6 Determine the blocking probability for the voice telephony calls if the cell size is 1 km if the new service is added. - A.7 Determine the blocking probability for the both the low-resolution video conferencing calls and the high-resolution conference calls if the cell size is 1 km2 if the new service is added.